pkardas/notes/books/ddia.md

 - last write wins - discard older values
 - detecting happens-before operations (btw. two operations might be considered concurrent when they overlap in time, not necessarily at the same time)
 - merge concurrently written values
-- use version vectors - version number per replica and per key, each replica incremets its own version number
+- use version vectors - version number per replica and per key, each replica increments its own version number

 ## Chapter 6: Partitioning